companieshouse/ci-corretto-jdk17-maven-build/README.md

-# ci-corretto-jdk17-maven-build
+# ci-corretto-jdk-build
-Image used for Amazon Corretto 17 Maven application builds
+Image used for Amazon Corretto application builds

 ## Build ARGs